Structuring content like a trail of breadcrumbs

 Then there is the sitemap and metadata pass, prompted by everything above.

-New pages mean new URLs, and new URLs mean the machine-readable layer underneath has to keep up, including the sitemap, the canonicals, and the structured data that tells a search engine what each page actually is.
+New pages mean new URLs, and new URLs mean the machine-readable layer has to keep up, including the sitemap, the canonicals, and the structured data that tells a search engine what each page actually is.

 Where next?